 Cinnamon sugar may not seem like something for which you need to defer to a recipe.
-And yet the secret to making this simple childhood sweet superlative and not just standard lies in the perfect proportion of cinnamon to sugar.
-You’ll find exactly that in our recipe.
-Originally published April 11, 2016.–Renee Schettler Rossi
+And yet the secret to ensuring this simple childhood sweet is something superlative and not just something ho hum lies in the perfect proportion of cinnamon to sugar.
+You’ll find exactly that in this recipe.–Renee Schettler Rossi

 How To Make Cinnamon Sugar